7 Best Nightclubs in Playa del Carmen to Visit in 2023

 It’s split into a few floors, the first and middle hosting the craziest of dancers.
 Smoke guns and strobe lights are commonly featured.

-To avoid them, climb up to the top floor where you’ll reach the open air rooftop usually featuring house and EDM music.
+To avoid them, climb up to the top floor where you’ll reach the open-air rooftop usually featuring house and EDM music.

 Playa del Carmen Nightclub Safety Tips

-Like in any other city, going out to clubs in Playa del Carmen require a certain level of alertness.
-I haven’t had any negative experiences while clubbing in Playa del Carmen, but it’s always good to exercise care when you’re out at night.
+I personally haven’t had any negative experiences while clubbing in Playa del Carmen, but it’s always good to exercise care when you’re out at night.

 - Don’t accept drinks that you haven’t seen prepared: As a woman, I’m always wary of accepting drinks from strangers.
 If you do, make sure you see it being prepared by the server or staff.